holoviz/panel/README.md

 -----------------

-# Panel makes it easy to share your data or model as a dashboard or web app
+# Panel makes it easy to share your data or models as a data app

 |    |    |
 | --- | --- |